My Bloody Valentine poster

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Valentine's Day at the Hanniger Mine.
 Young miners prepare for the holiday celebration while Tom Hanniger shirks his duties, establishing the carefree world before tragedy strikes..
-Significantly, this early placement immediately immerses viewers in the story world.
+Notably, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 11 minutes when Harry Warden attacks the Valentine's Day party at the mine, killing multiple people.
 Tom confronts the killer in the mines.
 This massacre destroys the town's innocence and Tom's life..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.